manishb27/bellwether/README.md

 streamlit run app.py
 ```

-- **Cover Generator Tab**: Configure your book size, genre, and design preferences.
-Click "Generate" to see the 3D preview.
+- **Cover Generator**: Configure your book size, genre, and design preferences to generate print-ready covers with 3D previews.
-- **Fiction Analyzer Tab**: Paste chapters or scenes into the text area to have them analyzed by the AI Editor.
+- **Fiction Analyzer**: Paste chapters to extract character/plot details and run background grammar checks.
+- **Non-Fiction Analyzer**: Analyze technical texts for concepts and claims.
+- **Grammar & Style**: View the consolidated report of all grammar, spelling, and style issues found in your analyzed texts.